AppTapp/Installer-3/README.md

 ### Building

 Your going to need a toolchain (arm-apple-darwin) capable of build binaries for the arm-apple-darwin platform.
-You can obtain this here http://whitera1n.com/lti/ follow the instructions carefully, you made do this in a chroot on modern systems.
+You can obtain this here http://whitera1n.com/lti/ follow the instructions carefully, you may do this in a chroot on modern systems.
 You will also need to compile https://github.com/tpoechtrager/cctools-port for your host in order to obtain install_name_tool.
 You may just compile and install that one binary if you want.
 After all this enter the Installer directory and type make.
 Profit!!!